dnkennedy/ABCDfetch/README.md

 ## Prerequsites

 This is a bash script.
-The following are assumes to be present:
+The following are assumed to be present:
 * AWS CLI (Amazon webservices command line interface)
 * Chris Rorden's dcm2nii (currently hard coded to /Applications/MRIcron/dcm2nii, would be nice to generalize!)
 * NDA Access permission to ABCD, and an 'NDA' profile in your AWS configuration (more about this elsewhere)